I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-keregisterprocessorchangecallback.md

 </tr>
 </table></span></div>

+The processor change callback function is called at IRQL = PASSIVE_LEVEL.

 `CallbackContext`

-The context that was supplied in the <i>CallbackContext</i> parameter to the <b>KeRegisterProcessorChangeCallback</b> routine when the callback function was registered with the operating system.
+A driver-supplied context that is passed to the callback function.
+This parameter can be <b>NULL</b>.

 `Flags`